 - Ten Years Worth of Payments

-2) Eligible Repayment Plans
+Eligible Repayment Plans

 As of right now, the eligible repayment plans are Revised Pay As You Earn (REPAYE), IBR (Income-Based Repayment), PAYE (Pay As You Earn), ICR (Income-Contingent Repayment), and the standard 10-year repayment plan.
 If you are not enrolled in one of these repayment plans, your payments will not count towards student loan forgiveness.

-3) 10 Years to Forgiveness
+Ten Years to Forgiveness

-Two Important Steps
+Two Important Steps to Approval

-Technically speaking, there is no timing requirement to submitting your certification forms.
+Technically speaking, there is no timing requirement for submitting your certification forms.
 The certification can be done after all ten years have passed.
 Practically speaking, procrastinating on the certification is a terrible idea.
 If you happen to be on the wrong repayment plan, or your employer isn’t eligible, you want to find out right away.
 Finding out years down the road can be devastating.
 Once you have started working for an eligible employer, complete the certification form as soon as possible.
 Get your payments certified yearly, or when you make any employer or repayment plan changes.
-Not only does this avoid wasting years on the wrong repayment plan, but is also avoids the hassle of tracking down an employer you worked for years ago.
+Not only does this avoid wasting years on the wrong repayment plan, but it also prevents the hassle of tracking down an employer you worked for years ago.

 The second step is to complete your application form for Public Service Student Loan Forgiveness.
 For borrowers who believe they have completed all of the requirements, the form is available with the Department of Education.
 For everyone else, the important thing is to send in employer certification forms yearly and to be aware that one final form will need to be completed.